Trusted Disability Lawyers Serving San Francisco Families

 Cardiac conditions and heart disease: America’s number one killer is heart disease.
 Heart disease and heart attacks are responsible for one of every four deaths in America.
 It is the leading cause of death for both men and women, though it is more commonly associated with men.
 If you have any precursors to heart disease, such as shortness of breath, fatigue, arm pain, jaw pain, chest pain, nausea, or cold sweats, seek medical help immediately.

 Cancer: America’s number two killer is still cancer.
 Despite recent advances in treatment options and efficacy, cancer remains a reality for many in San Francisco.
 If you received a cancer diagnosis, you may immediately qualify for individual or group long-term disability benefits.
-Whether you need some recovery time after a mastectomy, have a clouded mind due to chemotherapy, or are bedridden, let the compassionate ERISA lawyers and individual disability attorneys help you obtain benefits.
+Whether you need some recovery time after a mastectomy, have a clouded mind due to chemotherapy, or are bedridden, let the compassionate individual disability attorneys help you obtain benefits.
 You and your family should concentrate on your treatment and recovery.
 While you fight cancer, let us help you fight your disability insurance company.

 At DarrasLaw, our disability claim consultation and policy analysis are always free.
 Furthermore, we don’t get paid unless you do.
 Remember—your insurance company is generally not on your side, but we are.